 With FHA and VA condo loans the process is much simpler than for Conventional loans.
 A condo has to be on the FHA approved condo list to be eligible for an FHA loan, and a condo has to be on the VA approved condo list to be eligible for an VA loan.
 However, there is no master approved condo list for Conventional loans.

-If you are getting a Conventional loan for a condo, the lender has to go through a thorough process of checking the Master Certificate of Insurance, the budget, the reserve account, and reviewing a “Condo Questionnaire” that lenders use to ask the property manager of the condo numerous questions related to how the condo is run.
-Based on all that data a condo approval is then decided upon, to also approve a mortgage borrower who is buying a condo.
+If you are getting a Conventional loan for a condo, the lender has to go through a thorough process of checking certain things.
+These would be the Master Certificate of Insurance, the budget, and the reserve account.
+And they’ll send a “Condo Questionnaire.”
+Lenders use this to ask the property manager of the condo numerous questions related to how the condo is run.
+Based on all that data a condo approval is then decided upon.
+This is in addition to approving the mortgage borrower who is buying the condo.

 It is rare to have a condo declined, but it happens occasionally.
 And it can take weeks to get what a lender needs from the property management company to determine if the condo is approvable or is going to get declined.
 And there are now more issues to analyze to get a condo approved in the wake of the Surfside FL condo collapse in June 2021.

-If a homebuyer wants waives their financing contingency on a condo purchase, they may lose their earnest money deposit if the condo does not get approved.
-So it is important to know that while waiving contingencies on a single family home or townhome may be acceptable, if it is absolutely needed, waiving contract contingencies on a condo carries more risk due to the condo approval that is needed.
+If a homebuyer waives their financing contingency on a condo purchase, they may lose their earnest money deposit if the condo does not get approved.
+It is important to know that waiving contingencies on a single family home or townhome may be acceptable, if it is absolutely needed.
+But waiving contract contingencies on a condo carries more risk due to the condo approval that is needed.

 Condo document review

-Realtors will many times respond, “well, we have a condo doc review period, so we can pull out of the deal then if we discover a problem with the condo during the condo document review.”
-The problem with that is that most condo doc review periods are very short, like 3 calendar days or 5 calendar days, and a lender may need weeks to get the condo questionnaire and other condo docs they need to make a decision on condo approval.
-And the condo docs the homebuyer reviews are basic docs like the condo’s declarations and bylaws, which are boilerplate documents, and nothing the lender reviews for condo approval.
+Realtors will many times respond, “Well, we have a condo doc review period.
+So we can pull out of the deal then if we discover a problem with the condo during the condo document review.”
+The problem with that is that most condo doc review periods are very short.
+These are usually 3 calendar days or 5 calendar days.
+And a lender may need weeks to get the condo questionnaire and other condo docs they need to make a decision on condo approval.
+And the condo docs the homebuyer reviews are basic docs like the condo’s declarations and bylaws.
+These are boilerplate documents, and nothing the lender reviews for condo approval.

 So, we usually don’t have enough time within the condo docs approval timeline to figure out the condo approval.
-Although the one time in recent memory that I remember a client of mine waiving all their contingencies, and the condo got declined, the sellers understood it was not the buyers who were at fault and still returned the earnest money deposit.
+Although I remember a client of mine waiving all their contingencies on a condo purchase.
+And the condo got declined.
+But the sellers understood it was not the buyers who were at fault and still returned the earnest money deposit.

 There are extra layers of complexity to buying a condo that don’t exist when buying a home.
-A condo has a lot more moving parts than a home, so be careful if you are going to consider waiving your financing contingency.
+A condo has a lot more moving parts than a home.
+So be careful if you are going to consider waiving your financing contingency.
 For other condo issues you can educate yourself on click here.
-And to contact me to discuss your condo questions, or other mortgage questions, click here to schedule a call or you can email me directly.